siditrix17/GoDork/README.md

 # Go-DoRK-V.1
 This is a Python based GUI(Graphical User Interface) application for Google Dorking.
 Easy and convinient tool Utilizes Python Modules (WebBrowser, Tkinter)

+Usage:
+- Run the main file(goDork.py).
+- Provide a target website's address
+- Select a search operator and corresponding payload.

+Advanced section: Contains 100's of payload to run(for advance Google recon).
+You can custom provide your dorks as well(under-development).